spkumar17/notes/Terraform/TR_keypoints.md

 ami           = "abc123"
 instance_type = "t2.micro"
 ```
-HashiCorp recommends aligning the equals signs for better readability and consistency in the code.
-This helps in quickly identifying and understanding the key-value pairs in the configuration.

-2) When writing Terraform code, how many spaces between each nesting level does HashiCorp recommend that you use?
+**2) When writing Terraform code, how many spaces between each nesting level does HashiCorp recommend that you use?**

-2
 HashiCorp recommends using 2 spaces between each nesting level in Terraform code for better readability and maintainability.

 ### More on commands: